-The story would not be complete if we were not able to test the data for different dimensionalities.
-In typical real-life data, such a testing would not have been possible, but since we created this data from the real-life data, we achieved this by changing the number of bins to 10.
-The results are shown in Table 12, when the dimension of the data is 10.
-It is very interesting to note that as we reduced the number of bins, it became increasingly more difficult to differentiate between the data streams.
-This actually demonstrates the difference between the present results and those given in the original paper that proposed the SLWE [52], in which the authors only worked with uni-dimensional data.
+bins, it became increasingly more difficult to differentiate between the data streams.
+This actually demonstrates the difference between the present results and those given in the original paper that proposed the SLWE (Oommen and Rueda, 2006), in which the authors only worked with uni-dimensional data.
 Indeed, we observed that there was a drop in the classification accuracy as the dimensionality was decreased - which can be seen if we compare the results obtained here with those found in Table 11.
 For example, when $p_s = \frac{1}{500}$, we achieved an accuracy for the SLWE when the dimension is 30 of 82.2% while the accuracy dropped drastically to only 66.7% when the dimension was reduced to 10.

-Figure 17 and Figure 18 depict the results of the experiments corresponding to Table 11 and Table 12.
+Figs. 17 and 18 depict the results of the experiments corresponding to Tables 11 and 12.

-6 Conclusion
+6. Conclusion

-In this paper we have considered the problem of classification when the traditional phases of training and testing are not so clearly well-defined, i.e., where the testing patterns can subsequently be considered as training patterns.
+In this paper we have considered the problem of classification when the traditional phases of training and testing are not so clearly welldefined, i.e., where the testing patterns can subsequently be considered as training patterns.
 This paradigm of classification is further complicated because we have assumed that the class-conditional distributions of the classes are time-varying or non-stationary.
 Here, we consider the scenario when the patterns arrive sequentially in the form of a data stream with potentially time-varying probabilities that change over time for each class.
 Our proposed online classification algorithm was used to perform the training and the testing simultaneously in three phases.
 In the first phase, the algorithm received a new unlabeled instance.
 After this, the scheme assigned a label to it based on the distributions' estimated probabilities using the SLWE.
 Finally, after a few time instances, the algorithm received the actual class of the instance and used it to update the training model by invoking the SLWE updating algorithm.
 In this way the training and testing phases are almost intertwined.
 Thereafter, the classification model was adjusted to the new available instances in an online manner.